dylankleinhentz/spriteCloud/README.md

 - Server will reach out to Github, grab scripts, pull down to server, and run locally in selected browser.
 - Jenkins will get the source code for test scripts from the Github repository.

-Pre-condition: Jenkins is already installed.
+Pre-condition: Jenkins is already installed with robot plugin.
 - Open browser and login with user credentials

         - Username: spriteCloudUser